 The Centre for Community Partnerships (CCP) works to create connections with community organizations in order to build education capacity within the community and enhance student learning.
 CCP offers a number of services and resources for faculty interested in incorporating community-engaged learning in their courses.

-The Career Centre offers a range of programs and services to help students gain experience, pursue further education and look for work.
+Career Exploration & Education offers a range of programs and services to help students gain experience, pursue further education and look for work.
 They can also provide support for faculty interested in embedding career exploration into their course.

 Exchange & Safety abroad policy guidelines